hanhoangia/dehnn-optim/README.md

 - `README.md`: Includes an overview and reproducing instructions for the project.
 - `cuda_related_packages.txt`: List of CUDA-related libraries required for the project if run on CUDA.
 - `requirements.txt`: List of Python dependencies required for the project.
-- `data`: Contains the dataset description file (i.e. `README_DATA.md`), the source code files to process the data, and the data itself.
+- `data`: Contains the dataset description file (i.e. `README_DATA.md`), the source code files to process the data, and the data files themselves.
 - `models/`
   - `encoders/`: Contains the source code for the encoders of the model.
   - `layers/`:  Contains the source code for the layers of the model.